openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

-# OTX API test suite architecture
+# OpenVINO™ Training Extensions API test suite architecture

 ## I. General description

-The folder `otx_sdk/otx_sdk/test_suite/` contains `otx_sdk.test_suite` library that simplifies creation of training tests for OTX algo backend.
+The folder `otx_sdk/otx_sdk/test_suite/` contains `otx_sdk.test_suite` library that simplifies creation of training tests for OpenVINO™ Training Extensions algo backend.

 The training tests are tests that may run in some unified manner such stages as